Pirates vs. Braves Player Props Betting Odds

 Reynolds Stats

-- Reynolds has picked up at least one hit in eight games in a row.
-During his last 10 games he is hitting .275 with two doubles, a triple, a home run, three walks and five RBI.
+- Reynolds has hit safely in nine games in a row.
+In his last 10 games he is hitting .256 with a double, a triple, a home run, three walks and three RBI.

 Reynolds Recent Games